 The VMIA's premiums are reviewed by the commission every two years.
-In our third domestic building insurance premium validation review, released in April 2017, we concluded that (for the 1 July 2014 to 30 June 2016 period) the VMIA's:
+In our third and most recent DBI premium validation review, we concluded that (for the 1 July 2014 to 30 June 2016 period) the VMIA's:

 - premiums were sufficient to cover its expenses, risks and long-term claims costs - premiums were not set above the level required to cover its expenses and the risks of long-term claims costs - underwriting standards conformed to commercial standards.